isomerpages/moe-stgabrielspri/index.md

         - title: Page A
           description: Page A is important too
           url: /privacy/
+  - resources:
+      title: Announcements
+      subtitle: Our Latest News
+      button: View All
   - infopic:
       title: E-Open House 2022
       subtitle: SGPS in a nutsehll